 "I am the bread of life.
 Your ancestors ate the manna in the wilderness, and they died.
 This is the bread that comes down from heaven, so that one may eat of it and not die.
 I am the living bread that came down from heaven.
 Whoever eats of this bread will live forever; and the bread that I will give for the life of the world is my flesh."

-Just as we need holidays so we need spiritual recreation.
+To live in harmony with God is greatly helped by the Eucharist.
+This is where we receive the bread of life and are united to Christ, believing and listening to him.
+If our communion with him is real we have his own life within us and it it will be something we need to share with others.
+Living the Christian life means living out what we have celebrate in the Eucharist.
+Without this frequent return to the bread of life it is difficult to keep the spirit of Christ alive in our hearts.
+Just as we need holidays, so we need spiritual renewal.
 Our Eucharist is a source of re-creation, a source of new life in us.
-Here we can find new inspiration and vision through the Word of God.
+Here we find new inspiration and vision through the Word of God.
 Here we can have our faith renewed and we are given the strength to live it out.

 Jesus declares in the gospel that nobody can come to him unless drawn by the Father.
 We cannot come to Jesus on our own; we need God's help.
 The good news is that God the Father is always drawing us to his Son.
 When Jesus says to us, 'Come', we are not just left to our own devices at that point.
 God the Father will be working in our lives helping us to come to his Son; he will draw us to Jesus.
 There is always more going on in our relationship with Jesus than just our own human efforts.
 That should give us great encouragement because we know from our experience that our own efforts can fail us in the area of our faith as in other areas.
 Our coming to Jesus, our growing in our relationship with him, is not all down to us.
 God the Father is at work in our lives moving us towards his Son, drawing us towards Jesus.
 There is a momentum within us that is from God, a momentum that will lead us to Jesus if we are in any way open to it.

 The language of the gospel is very graphic.
-Jesus speaks of himself as the bread that comes down from heaven and calls on us to eat this bread.
+Jesus speaks of himself as the bread that comes down from heaven and calls us to eat this bread.
 When we hear that kind of language we probably think instinctively of the Eucharist.
 Yet, it might be better not to jump to the Eucharist too quickly.
 The Lord invites us come to him and to feed on his presence, and in particular to feed on his word.
 In the Jewish Scriptures bread is often a symbol of the word of God.
 We may be familiar with the quotation from the Jewish Scriptures, 'we do not live on bread alone but on every word that comes from the mouth of God.'
 We need physical bread, but we also need the spiritual bread of God's word.
 We come to Jesus to be nourished by his word.
 The Father draws us to his Son to be fed by his word.
 The food of his word will sustain us on our journey through life, just as, in the first reading, the baked scones sustained Elijah, until he reached his destination, the mountain of God.
 When we keep coming to Jesus and feeding on his word, that word will shape our lives.
 It empowers us to live the kind of life that Saint Paul puts before us in this morning's second reading, a life of love essentially, a life in which we love one another as Christ as loved us, forgive one another as readily as God forgives us.
 That, in essence, is our baptismal calling.